WordProof is a relatively new plugin that uses a decentralized database to help, as it puts it, democratize publishing.

 Then you’ll see some basic information like when the content was last edited (May 18) and who published it (Sebastiaan).
 Websites usually show when the content was last edited but what they say isn’t always true.
 With timestamp, they can’t lie!

-In this case, Sebastiastiaan didn’t make any revisions.
-But they timestamp everything on their website so here is a look at how people will see the changes you make from another timestamp:
+In this case, Sebastian stan didn’t make any revisions.
+But they timestamp everything on their website, so here is a look at how people will see the changes you make from another timestamp:

 Finally, visitors can view the timestamp in the blockchain.
 They just need to click “view on Blockchain” and they’ll be redirected to a page like this one:

 WordProof is free to a certain extend.
 The free plan only includes 1 website with 10 timestamps per month.
 Should you want more features, you’ll have to go with one of the paid plans:

 If you are a publisher or enterprise, contact the team to learn what pricing suits you.

 Benefits of using WordProof